Cas9Diego/APISongLyricsMM/README.md

 # APISongLyrics
 Request Songlyrics to the MusixMatch API using SwiftUI

-Structure

-iOS/
+Structure:

-    Contains Xcode project for iOS application.
+iOS/ Contains the Xcode project for iOS application.

  The user should introduce their personal APIKey in the APIKey file in order to be able to use this App.
 The API Key can be obtained on the following link -> https://developer.musixmatch.com/documentation

-Requirements
+Requirements:

     To run the iOS project, you must use Xcode 13.3 or later

-Frameworks
+Frameworks:

      SwiftUI
      Foundation

 How it Works